DannyFeliz/Dashi/README.md

 <hr>

 > ### Setup your info in [Dashi](http://dashinotify.com)
-1. Go to [Dashi](http://dashinotify.com/register) and login o register
+1. Go to [Dashi](http://dashinotify.com/register) and login or signup
 2. Type your Github or Bitbucket username
 3. Paste the copied Slack Webook URL
 4. Save :)